Vardhan-225/Amoskys/docs/WHAT_WE_BUILT.md

 ## The Foundation is Set

-InfraSpectre Phase 1 represents more than cleanup—it's a transformation from prototype to platform.
+Amoskys Phase 1 represents more than cleanup—it's a transformation from prototype to platform.
 We've built:

 - **A secure, scalable communication layer** ready for high-volume data
 - **Reliable persistence mechanisms** that survive failures